kishlayjeet/HackerRank-Solutions/readme.md

 ## 🌟 Contribution

 Your feedback can make these solutions even better!
-Feel free to submit a PR or open an issue.
+Feel free to submit a Pull Request or open an issue.